History of Toulouse: 18th century

 Louis de Mondran, inspired by his stay in Paris, was the new city planner.
-Principal achievements of this period were the Grand Rond, the Cours Dillon, and the facade of the Capitole.
+Principal achievements of this period were the Grand Rond, the Cours Dillon, and the facade of the Capitole, completed in 1760.

 In 1770, the Cardinal of Brienne laid the first stone of the channel named for him.
 The channel, connecting the Mediterranean Sea to the Atlantic Ocean and the Canal du Midi to the Canal Lateral à la Garonne, was finished six years later.
 Their confluence is known as Ponts-Jumeaux.

 Economic inequality increased, with work for local architects and sculptors.
 The Reynerie was the summer residence of the husband of the Comtesse du Barry.

 At the end of the century, the Blue Penitents worshiped at the Saint-Jérome church.
 The local parlement condemned the Protestants, exercising its power in the trial and execution of Jean Calas.
 Toulouse's population supported the parlement when it felt threatened by the monarchy, and the eight Capitouls were now chosen by the parlement.